bcgov/mobile-developer-guide/docs/apple_app_signing.md

 * Distribution

 Both certificate types need the app's [bundle id](https://developer.apple.com/documentation/appstoreconnectapi/bundle_ids).
-It was created during the project's onboarding phase.
-Please see your Product or Technical Owner if you do not have the bundle id.
+Remember, this was created during the project's onboarding phase.
+Talk to your Product or Technical Owner if you don't have the bundle id.

 ### Development

-Developer accounts are set to have access to development certificates, identifiers & profiles.
+Developer accounts are set up to have access to development certificates, identifiers and profiles.
 You can access them within Xcode by setting the team to the Province of BC.

-Please review Apple's [Assign a project to a team](https://help.apple.com/xcode/mac/current/#/dev23aab79b4) documentation for details on how to do this.
-Turn on the "automatically manage signing" in the Signing & Capabilities -> Debug tab.
+Review Apple's [Assign a project to a team](https://help.apple.com/xcode/mac/current/#/dev23aab79b4) documentation for details on how to do this.
+Turn on the "automatically manage signing" in the Signing and Capabilities -> Debug tab.

 Developers may install the app on their own device.
 This can be [setup through Xcode](https://developer.apple.com/documentation/xcode/distributing-your-app-to-registered-devices#Register-devices-automatically-in-Xcode).
-Please use [TestFlight](https://testflight.apple.com) if you need to test on many devices.
+Use [TestFlight](https://testflight.apple.com) if you need to test on many devices.

 ### Distribution